Update: Position filled by Tyler Mann

 - Responsibility for the maintenance and inventory of costumes in our storage space

-The Costume Designer works in close consultation with the Director, Tech Director, Set Designer, Prop Designer, and other cast and crew.
+The Wardrobe Master works in close consultation with the Director, Tech, Set Designer, Prop Master, and other cast and crew.

 Skills: Effective oral and written communication skills.
 Negotiating skills.
 Knowledge of theatrical building practices in soft goods, paper, wood, metal and of traditional and new materials.
 Mechanical skills in the use of hand and sewing machine.
 The ability to read and understand sewing patterns, design sketches, and the ability to produce working drawings.
 A problem solver, creative thinker, ability to work in a team environment.